hash-org/hashc/docs/src/basics/pattern-matching.md

 > copied but represented as referenced, pattern binds can be thought of as just shorthand for
 > assigning named fields to individual symbols with the same names.

-Similarly to `let` statements, `for` statements can also utilise destructuring patterns:
+Similarly to declaration statements, `for` statements can also utilise destructuring patterns:

 ```rust